Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 A customer accesses  <i><code>"My Shopping Cart"</code></i> tab within the system's web interface and views available pizza menus (popular combinations, preconfigured options, and <i><code>"Create your Own Pizza"</code></i> menu) .
 The customer selects one menu.
-Then the customer configures, or selects a pizza (at which point the system checks for ingredient availability in storage), and proceeds to the <i><code>"Configure Your Order"</code></i> tab to specify details like crust and size.
+Then the customer configures or selects a pizza (at which point the system checks for ingredient availability in storage), and proceeds to the <i><code>"Configure Your Order"</code></i> tab to specify details like crust and size.
 The